 Skip to content

 Any business that stores, transmits, or processes payment card data has a responsibility to ensure that those transactions are secure.
-The Payment Card Industry Data Security Standard (PCI DSS) has a path for that.
+The Payment Card Industry Data Security Standard (PCI DSS) has a path for that - it's called the PCI compliance checklist.

 The PCI DSS issued a set of 12 high-level requirements known as the PCI compliance checklist.
 These requirements apply to merchants of all sizes that accept consumer credit and debit cards.
 At its core, the PCI compliance checklist is designed to protect consumer card data from fraud and data breaches.
 Although the requirements mandated by PCI DSS are not law, there are hefty fees and fines for non-compliance.